Acoustic neuroma is a rare noncancerous tumor. It affects hearing and balance when the tumor presses on the nerves in the inner ear.

 Ménière disease is a balance disorder.
 It causes a severe spinning sensation (vertigo), hearing issues, loss of balance, and headaches.

 Your child’s inner ears may be damaged if he or she is around extremely loud noises or around loud noises for long periods of time.
 This is called noise-induced hearing loss.
+Read on to learn bout common causes and prevention.

 Detailed information on ear, nose, and throat disorders, including Bell's palsy, deviated septum, sinusitis, snoring, tonsillitis, and ear infections